OpenBSD manual page server

 id

 Ask the table to reload its configuration.
-The result is either ‘ok’ on success or ‘error’ upon a failure to do so.
+The result is either ‘ok’ on success or ‘error’ and a message upon a failure to do so.

 service id query

 Check whether query is present in the table.
-The result is ‘found’ if found, ‘not-found’ if not, or ‘error’ upon an error.
+The result is ‘found’ if found, ‘not-found’ if not, or ‘error’ and a message upon an error.

 service id query

 Look up a value in the table for given the query.
-The result is ‘found’ and the value if found, ‘not-found’ if not found, or ‘error’ upon an error.
+The result is ‘found’ and the value if found, ‘not-found’ if not found, or ‘error’ and a message upon an error.

 service id

-Fetch the next item from the table.
+Fetch the next item from the table, eventually wrapping around.
 It is only supported for the source and relayhost services.
-The result is ‘found’ and the value if found, ‘not-found’ if not found, or ‘error’ upon an error.
+The result is ‘found’ and the value if found, ‘not-found’ if the table is empty, or ‘error’ and a message upon an error.

 Each service has a specific format for the result.
 The exact syntax for the values and eventually the keys are described in table(5).
 The services and their result format are as follows: